 \subsection{Detailed balance with unitary drift}

 We constructed a \Lword{} satisfying the KMS detailed balance condition.
-However, much of our results remain to hold even if we add a suitable Hamiltonian term, which might enable alternative constructions. \begin{defn}[KMS-detailed balance with unitary drift~{\cite[Section 5]{fangola2007GeneratorsDetailedBal}}] We say that the \Lword{} $\CL$ satisfies $\vrho$-detailed balance with unitary drift (in short $\vrho$-DBU) with respect to a full-rank state $\vrho$ if there exists a Hermitian operator $\vQ$ such that
+However, many of our results remain valid even if we add a suitable Hamiltonian term, which might enable alternative constructions. \begin{defn}[KMS-detailed balance with unitary drift~{\cite[Section 5]{fangola2007GeneratorsDetailedBal}}] We say that the \Lword{} $\CL$ satisfies $\vrho$-detailed balance with unitary drift (in short $\vrho$-DBU) with respect to a full-rank state $\vrho$ if there exists a Hermitian operator $\vQ$ such that

 Or, in terms of discriminants,